About the Midland MicroMobile® MXT400

 It's essential to keep up with changing conditions in the field, so the MXT400 gives you 10 NOAA weather channels.
 If a front's rolling in, you'll be able to plan accordingly and get to a safe place.

 This radio boasts plenty of power, but it also offers some smart features.
 "Silent mode" operation ensures keeps distracting beeps and tones out of the mix entirely.
 You'll also appreciate features like auto-squelch, monitor mode, keypad lock, an external speaker jack, digital volume controls, and a backlit high-contrast LCD that's easy to see, day or night.

 Installs wherever you need it

-The MXT400 is easy to install in your home or vehicle.
+The MXT400 is easy to install in almost any vehicle.
 The detachable flip-frame mount secures on or under the dash, and you can slide the radio out when you need to.
-Midland includes a 12-volt adapter for mobile use.
-An antenna and mount (sold separately) are also recommended for this radio.
+An antenna and mount (sold separately) are recommended for this radio.